 Salaries, cash bonuses, allowances, commissions and defined contributions under regulations are recognised in the statement of profit or loss and other comprehensive income when incurred.
 Leave entitlements are recognised when they accrue to employees.
-Provision for leave entitlements is made based on contractual terms with adjusted for expected attrition.
+Provision for leave entitlements is made based on contractual terms with adjustment for expected attrition.

 A defined contribution plan is a post-employment benefit plan under which an entity pays fixed contributions into a separate entity and has no legal or constructive obligation to pay further amounts.
 Obligations for contributions to defined contribution plans are recognised as staff costs in profit or loss in the periods during which related services are rendered.

-The Branch took part in the compulsory pension contribution with Tabung Amanah Pekerja (TAP) and Supplemental Contributory Pension Fund (SCP), where fund for the payment of monthly contributions are made to the TAP and SCP based on a percentage of the gross emoluments excluding certain allowances.
-The percentage of contributions was determined by TAP and SCP and provided for all members of the local staff.
+The Branch took part in the compulsory pension contribution with Skim Persaraan Kebangsaan (SPK), previously known as Tabung Amanah Pekerja (TAP), and Supplemental Contributory Pension Fund (SCP), where fund for the payment of monthly contributions are made to the SPK based on a percentage of the gross emoluments excluding certain allowances.
+The percentage of contributions was determined by SPK and provided for all members of the local staff.